DLR-RM/RAFCON/doc/autobackup.rst

 respective state machines by re-open those.
 So it is possible to general enable lock file generation and only enable the check on lock files if explicitly needed.

+A auto recovery of crashed sessions and there open state machines and there tabs situation is not supported, for now.